richardgaywood/paydata.org/content/sprawlrunners/deckers/rules/wireless_cyberspace.md

 ---
-title: Hacking on the wireless Matrix
+title: Sleaze hacking on the wireless Matrix
-linkTitle: Hacking
+linkTitle: Sleaze hacking
 type: docs
 description: What to hack and how to hack it
 date: 2020-07-05